-Students may reach many of our databases from off-campus computers via the Glenbard East library website at www.eastlibrary.org.
-Required passwords are available in the LLMC and on the library's Schoology page.
+Students may reach many of our databases while off-campus via the Glenbard East library website at www.eastlibrary.org.
+Required passwords are available on the library website and on the library's Schoology page, and you must be logged in to your Glenbard Google to access them.

 The LLMC is bustling, busy, productive and used extensively by the Glenbard East Community.
 Students must be prompt in returning items they have borrowed.
-Fines are charged for overdue materials at a rate of \$.10 per school day for most books.
 Students are responsible for the replacement costs of lost items.